colinbrogan/nginx_https_easy_docker/README.md

 ```

 ### Setup a docker node with a hosting provider
 Directions for 1-click solutions by major hosting providers are linked to below.
 If you have a different hosting provider or want to self-host, follow the [Official Docker Install Instructions](https://docs.docker.com/engine/install/ubuntu/).
 Make sure port 80 and 443 are open on the node.
-You can use the DigitalOcean instructions below for reference if your node is also setup on ubuntu.
+You can use the DigitalOcean instructions below for reference if your node is ubuntu.
 - [DigitalOcean](hosting_providers/digitalocean.md)
 - More to come (DM me if you've got directions for other providers)